korasinski/ha-netia/README.md

 ![Netia Player 2.0](images/netia_player_2_0.jpg)

+If you have older unit like Netia Player 1.5 (Netgem N7700) you can request change to newer one.

 ### Homekit TV supported!
 The media player will show up as Television accessories on devices running iOS 12.2 or later